Sun Valley, Los Angeles

 Sun Valley is a neighborhood in Los Angeles, California in the San Fernando Valley region.
-The neighborhood is known for its overall youthful population and moderate racial diversity.
+The neighborhood is known for its younger population.
 There are three recreation centers in Sun Valley, one of which is a historic site.
-The neighborhood has thirteen public schools—including John H. Francis Polytechnic High School and Sun Valley High School—and four private schools.
+The neighborhood has thirteen public schools—including John H. Francis Polytechnic High School and Valley Oaks Center for Enriched Studies (VOCES)—and four private schools.